 Turnpike to remove E-Z Pass feedback-signals

+The Sentinel, Carlisle, Pa.
 The Pennsylvania Turnpike Commission Friday started to decommission and remove the red, yellow and green traffic lights used as feedback signals.
-The signals are used to provide feedback to E-ZPass drivers indicating their transponders were properly read.

 Comments